Euler class groups and motivic stable cohomotopy: Introduction

 We give two equivalent constructions of the abelian group structure; the first, using the aforementioned suspension theorem, is useful for analyzing various functorial properties of the group structure, and the second, modeled on Borsuk's original construction, is useful for giving a geometric interpretation of the composition.
 In particular, we observe that the abelian group structure on $[X,Q_{2n}]_{\aone}$ arises via an identification with stable cohomotopy groups.
 Since stable cohomotopy is a ring cohomology theory, we obtain Mayer--Vietoris-type exact sequences and product structures on these groups.

-Results of Morel imply that the first non-trivial stage of the Postnikov tower for $Q_{2n}$ corresponds to a morphism $Q_{2n} \to K(\K^{MW}_n,n)$ where $\K^{MW}_n$ is Morel's unramified Milnor-Witt K-theory sheaf \cite[Chapter 3]{MField} and $K(\K^{MW}_n,n)$ is an Eilenberg--Mac Lane space representing sheaf cohomology.
-Since Chow-Witt groups are, essentially by definition, identified with $H^i(X,\K^{MW}_i)$, the functoriality of our construction yields the Hurewicz homomorphism in the statement and techniques of obstruction theory (as studied, e.g., in \cite{Asok12a} or \cite{Asok12c}) imply the isomorphism statement.
+As mentioned above, the variety $Q_{2n}$ is a motivic sphere, and we appeal to the computations of $\aone$-homotopy sheaves of spheres due to F. Morel \cite[Chapter 5]{MField}.
+In particular, one knows that the first non-vanishing $\aone$-homotopy sheaf of $Q_{2n}$ is the $n$-th, and this sheaf is the unramified Milnor--Witt K-theory sheaf \cite[Chapter 3]{MField} (see Proposition~\ref{prop:propertiesofspheres}).
+If $K(\K^{MW}_n,n)$ is the Eilenberg--Mac Lane space representing sheaf cohomology \cite[Chapter 8.3 p.
+212]{JardineLHT}, then the first non-trivial stage of the $\aone$-Postnikov tower as described in \cite[\S 6.1]{Asok12a} yields a morphism $Q_{2n} \to K(\K^{MW}_n,n)$.
+One may define the $n$-th Chow--Witt group of a smooth scheme $X$ as $H^i(X,\K^{MW}_n)$ and the functoriality of our abelian group structure immediately yields the Hurewicz homomorphism in the statement.
+Techniques of obstruction theory as studied, e.g., in \cite{Asok12a} or \cite{Asok12c} imply the isomorphism statement.

 In Section \ref{s:geometricgroupstructure} we provide a concrete description of the abelian group structure on $[X,Q_{2n}]_{\aone}$; this uses two tools.
 First, we appeal to the affine representability results of \cite{AsokHoyoisWendtII}; these results allow us to identify the abstract set $[X,Q_{2n}]_{\aone}$ in terms of ``naive" $\aone$-homotopy classes of morphisms of $k$-schemes $X \to Q_{2n}$.
 Then, we use the relationship between naive $\aone$-homotopy classes of morphisms with target $Q_{2n}$ and complete intersection ideals studied in \cite{Fasel15b}.
 In short, morphisms $f: \Spec R \to Q_{2n}$ determine (non-uniquely) pairs $(I,\omega_I)$, where $I \subset R$ is an ideal, and $\omega_I: R/I^{\oplus n} \to I/I^2$ is a surjection; the naive $\aone$-homotopy class of $f$ essentially only depends on $I$.
 Combining these ideas, we give an explicit ``ideal-theoretic" description of the product in Theorem~\ref{thm:concretetau}.